SofianeB/B2SAFE-B2STAGE-Training/02-iRODS-handson-admin.md

 ### Composable resource trees

-We will now create a resource tree in which data will be replicated automatically between two resource.
+We will now create a resource tree in which data will be replicated automatically between two resources.
 When you are working on our training machines please create the resources in your home directory and set the read and write access for the *irods* user.
 If you are working on your own machine you can create the resources directly under */var/lib/irods* or somewhere higher up the directory tree.

+**1. Create a the physical resource**
+First we will create the physical locations for the resources on the iRODS server:
 ```sh
 sudo mkdir /var/lib/irods/iRODS/storage1
 sudo mkdir /var/lib/irods/iRODS/storage2
 ```

-**Create two unix file system resources**
+**2. Create two unix file system resources**
+Now we can include these two resources as storage resources in iRODS:
 ```sh
 iadmin mkresc storage1 unixfilesystem <fully qualified hostname>:/var/lib/irods/iRODS/storage1
 iadmin mkresc storage2 unixfilesystem <fully qualified hostname>:/var/lib/irods/iRODS/storage2
 ```
-All iRODS users will have access to these two resources, specific access control to data in iRODS can be done by setting ACLs with *ichmod* on logical namespace level.
+All iRODS users will have access to these two resources.

-**Create a coordinating replication resource**
+**3. Create a coordinating replication resource**
 ```sh
 iadmin mkresc replResc replication
 ```
 The keyword *replication* triggers the behaviour of this cordinating resource.
 All data in this resource will be automatically replicated between the two storage resources.

-**Connect the resources**
+**4. Connect the resources**
 ```sh
 iadmin addchildtoresc replResc storage1
 iadmin addchildtoresc replResc storage2